KP1709/KP1709/README.md

 I finished my degree in May 2024 obtaining a First Class in Computer Science (with Honours).
 I am eager to pursue a career in the field of web development.

-I am currently learning React Router and SASS but I'm eager to explore other tools and languages in the future such as Vue.js.
+I am currently learning React Router and Typescript but I'm eager to explore other tools and languages in the future such as Vue.js.

 <br></br>